cloudfoundry-attic/cf-docs/source/docs/using/services/managing-services.html.md

 Binding mysql-a0a77 to my-app...
 OK
 </pre>

-## <a id='unbind'></a>Unbind a Service ##
+## <a id='unbind'></a>Unbind a Service Instance ##

-Unbinding a service removes the credentials created for your application from the VCAP_SERVICES environment variable.
+Unbinding a service removes the credentials created for your application from the [VCAP_SERVICES](environment-variable.html) environment variable.
 You may need to restart your application for it to recognize the change.

 <pre class="terminal">
 $ cf unbind-service